 Certificate of Graduate Studies in Autism*

-Although Autism Spectrum Disorder is not currently an endorsement in Virginia, Regent University School of Education has designed the “Working with Autistic Children” Certificate.
-This certificate is designed to respond to the increasing demand for effectively trained educators and the rising number of autistic children found in the classroom.
+Although Autism Spectrum Disorder is not currently an endorsement in Virginia, Regent University's School of Education has designed the “Working with Autistic Children” Certificate.
+This Autism Spectrum Disorder teacher certificate is designed to effectively train educators who are increasingly needed to address special needs in education and work with the rising number of autistic children found in the classroom.

 *This is a certificate only, not an endorsement from the Virginia Department of Education.